In the last article, we examined Combat in the game. This time, we’ll discover why the game is titled Hammer and Sickle as we look at the economy.

 The Russian Winter

 Sickles produce Food during the Production phase, but how much Food they produce depends on the Season.
 In Hammer and Sickle, each Season is either Summer or Winter.
 During a Summer Season, each Sickle produces one Food.
 So, controlling Kyiv (if it’s not On Strike) guarantees you two Food each Summer.
 Yet, the Russian winter is a beast.
-Each Winter Season, two Sickles are required to produce two Food.
+Each Winter Season, two Sickles are required to produce one Food.
 If you control five Sickles on the map, you will only produce two Food in the Winter.

 Players experience this famine immediately at the end of Season 1, which is Winter.
 This is particularly a problem for the Bolsheviks, who begin the game with five Sickles (producing only two Food) and six Hammers.
 This food insecurity is undoubtedly the Bolshevik faction’s core weakness, making Sickle territories absolutely crucial for themselves as well as their enemies.